stratusadv/dandy/docs/landing/quick_start.md

 ## Simple LLM Interaction

-Once you have Dandy setup and configured you can easily get started with a simple LLM interaction.
+Once you have Dandy setup and configured, you can easily get started with a simple LLM interaction.

 ```python exec="True" source="above" source="material-block"